 Copyright © 2018-

-Valley Center for the Blind is a 501(c)(3) nonprofit organization that focuses on improving and enhancing the lives of people with blindness and visual impairments in Fresno.
+Valley Center for the Blind is a 501(c)(3) nonprofit organization that focuses on improving and enhancing the lives of people with vision loss in California’s Central Valley.

 3417 W. Shaw Ave.
 Fresno, CA 93711